amerand/SPIPS/README.md

  - [Breitfelder et al. (2016)](http://adsabs.harvard.edu/abs/2016A%26A...587A.117B): "Observational calibration of the projection factor of Cepheids.
 II.
 Application to nine Cepheids with HST/FGS parallax measurements"
  - [Kervella et al. (2017)](http://adsabs.harvard.edu/abs/2017A%26A...600A.127K): "Observational calibration of the projection factor of Cepheids.
 III.
 The long-period Galactic Cepheid RS Puppis"

+## Recent changes

+Be aware that some changes have occurred recently (Nov 2017).
+If you have previous scripts, they will likely *not* run anymore:
+ - the names of the filters have change: they now do mirror the names of the XML files
+ - the "title=" keyword is gone from the "model" function, you should now use "starName="

+On the other hand, the export to FITS has been fixed! you can now add "exportFits=True" to the "model" and a FITS file would be exported containing the data, the parameters of the model and the model itself.

 ## Quick Start / Example

 Quick Start: